kyoung/trek/PMO.md

   - [x] Systems should be damaged more than they currently are from over use
   - [x] EPS blowout status needs much better visual representation
     - [x] include sound effect and cracked screen as well

+## v 0.15 Tactical Upgrade [COMPLETE]
+- [x] Tactical
+  - [x] Breakout the phaser, torpedo, targeting, alert, and comms screens
+  - [x] Phaser screen should indicate charge buildup of each bank
+    - [x] *Bug* Phasers won't fire
+  - [x] Targeting will need to have subsection targeting
+  - [x] Shield screen should indicate the strength, charge, and status of each shield